-Here are some of the technologies that are leading the change, and which you should look out for in 2020:
+Here are some of the technology trends hospitality operators should look out for in the upcoming months:

 1. Unified property management systems

-While it may be tempting to think it’s enough to kit your guest rooms with the latest gadgets and gizmos, creating an enjoyable, memorable guest experience starts by getting the basics right.
-There’s no point relying on cool voice recognition technology and the latest in entertainment innovation if you can’t distinguish your repeat customers from your newcomers and have no visibility into your business.
-Integrating technology into the hotel experience must start at the very beginning, which is why more hotel owners are turning to unified systems to manage their entire operation seamlessly.
+Creating an enjoyable, memorable guest experience starts by getting the basics right.
+There’s no point relying on cool voice recognition technology and the latest in entertainment innovation if you can’t distinguish your repeat customers from your newcomers and have no visibility into where you are wasting resources, or what services sell best to different customer segments.

 2. Booking engine integration

-Ok, booking engines and online travel agencies (OTAs) have been around for a while and yes, this may not sound like anything new, but without the technology to integrate third-party booking engines with your own system, you could be missing out big time.
+While booking engines and online travel agencies (OTAs) have been around for a while, many hotels and resorts are still missing out on big opportunities by not having technology to integrate third-party booking engines with their own system.

-Until recently, many hotels have found themselves limited by the time and effort it takes to manually link to and manage multiple booking websites.
-But new developments are making it possible for hotels to broaden their reach by automatically linking their PMS with the most popular third-party booking engines.
-The best examples are optimized for conversion by providing a seamless booking process from the minute a guest views your rates and room types on the third-party site all the way through to checking in with you.
-Taking advantage of the OTAs’ strong global presence and online visibility, you can manage to get new customers into your hotel.
-After that, it’s up to you to provide the kind of welcome and experience that inspires travelers to come back, and to offer the perks that will encourage them to book directly on your company website.
+Until recently, hotels would have had to manually link to and manage multiple booking websites – a complex and time-consuming task.
+But new developments are making it possible for hotels to expand their reach with limited effort, by automatically linking their PMS with the most popular third-party booking engines.
+The best tools are optimized for conversion, providing a seamless booking process from the minute a guest views your rates and room types on the third-party site all the way through to checking in with you.
+Taking advantage of the OTAs’ strong global presence and online visibility you can reach new customers, and get them into your hotel doors.
+After that, it’s up to you to provide the kind of experience that inspires travelers to come back, and to offer perks that will encourage them to book directly on your company website.

-We should also increasingly expect to see hotel service providers using IoT to enhance guest engagement, allowing guests to use their mobile devices, for example, to not only select their room and pay for it, but as access keys for amenities such as pools and spas.
-IoT-powered beacon technology could even send real-time offers to guests’ smartphones, helping to enhance their stay and drive revenue.
+IoT will also be increasingly used to enhance guest engagement, for example allowing guests to use their mobile devices as access keys not just for the room, but also for amenities such as pools and tennis courts.
+IoT-powered beacon technology enables operators to send real-time offers to guests’ smartphones, enhancing their stay while driving revenue.

 Self-service technology provides guests with the choice over which service model they prefer (high-touch or low-touch), while also freeing hotel staff up to better serve those guests who prefer hands-on engagement.

-Some hotels are moving beyond self-service check-in/out terminals, using biometrics to speed up this process even further.
-Guests can register their fingerprints or facial features, for example, into the PMS and use their identity to automatically authenticate check-out and to access rooms and other facilities they’ve booked without the need for keys, cards or mobile apps.
-This technology offers extra opportunities for hotels that are able to record and track guest preferences: when guests return, they can be immediately identified, and offered all their favorite services.
+Some hotels are making self-service check-in/out even more seamless by using biometrics.
+Guests can register their fingerprints or facial features, for example, into the PMS and use their identity to automatically authenticate check-out and to access rooms and other facilities they’ve booked without the need for keys or cards.
+And when guests return, they can be immediately identified, and offered all their favorite services.

 5. Smart guest rooms

-Voice activated technologies and personal assistants like Amazon’s Alexa and Microsoft's Cortana are increasingly making their way into consumers’ homes and are poised for wider spread adoption in hotel rooms too.
-These virtual assistants are not only smart and intuitive but are equipped with personalities to interact with the users.
-They will make adjusting room conditions, requesting services and setting reminders easier – and even more fun.
+Voice-activated controls, already popular in homes, are becoming increasingly common in hotels, too.
+These virtual assistants are not only smart and intuitive, also but are equipped with personalities to interact with guests.
+They will make adjusting room conditions, requesting services and setting reminders easier and more engaging.

 Whether you believe this is more of a gimmick right now than a longer-term trend, these changes demonstrate that hotels are continuing to push the envelope on personalized service.
 More traditional hoteliers have little choice but to embrace technological transformation head on if they want to continue impressing their guests, and set themselves up for future success.